JustusvonderBeek/ConMobAssignment3/measurements/Milestones.md

 - use wifi, satellite nodes
 - plot one cdf of both (or maybe two lines in the same plot if easier)

-### 3 c) If you imagine the wireless RIPE Atlas probes to be mobile clients running a next-generation application requiring 30 ms end-to-end operational latency, is there a potential benefit in offloading to an organization on path instead of offloading to the cloud datacenter deployed argue with necessary end-to-end latency argue with wifi/cellular/satellite added latency use X-hop trace latency to imaging edge system
+### 3 c) If you imagine the wireless RIPE Atlas probes to be mobile clients running a next-generation application requiring 30 ms end-to-end operational latency, is there a potential benefit in offloading to an organization on path instead of offloading to the cloud datacenter deployed

+argue with necessary end-to-end latency argue with wifi/cellular/satellite added latency use X-hop trace latency to imaging edge system

-#### i) same country
+#### i) in the same country as the probe
 - plot cdf with nodes only in country (germany)
 - argue with intra-country cdf
-#### ii) same continent different country
+#### ii) in the neighboring country in the same continent
 - argue with cross-country cdf (france->germany?)
-#### iii) different continent
+#### iii) in the neighboring continent
 - argue with inter-continent cdf (reuse US<->EU cdf from 3b) )